-Rev. Dr. Kristin Hanson, Pastor
+Rev. Dr. Kristin Hansen, Pastor

 About Pastor Kristin

 Kristin grew up mostly in Indiana but was born in Germany while her dad was in the Army.
 As he transitioned out, they lived in Georgia, Michigan, and Indiana.
 In college she studied for a year in Prien Am Chiemsee, Germany, at the Goethe Institute and in Austria at the University of Vienna.
 Then after college she lived in Mansfield, Ohio; back to Anderson, Indiana; and out to San Francisco, California.
-Of course now she lives in Arizona with her husband Christian, daughters Heidi and Anna, and step-children Logan and Danielle.
+Of course now she lives in Arizona with her husband Christian, daughters Heidi and Anna, and step-daughter Danielle.
 She spends most of her time traveling from one good thing to the next, starting new adventures, and publically contemplating what is most important in life.

 She graduated from Anderson University and School of Theology and completed her Doctor of Divinity at George Fox in Oregon with Rev. Dr. Leonard Sweet with her specialty in innovation and risk in business and religion.
 If you want to be really official, you can call her Rev. Dr. Kristin D. Hansen.
 But she does prefer Kristin or Pastor Kristin.

 Laughing, sci-fi shows, yoga and walking, cactus (*or cacti), languages, video gaming, state fairs, singing, making mistakes and learning from them, fireworks, deep conversation, new experiences, and eating gluten-free.